Australian Shepherd Puppy: The Hard-working Herding Dog

 Understanding Australian Shepherds

-Aside from their hard-working behavior, Australian Shepherds are also known to be super smart.
+Aside from their hard-working behavior, Australian Shepherds are also popular to be super smart.
 One of the few breeds who are very good in decision-making.
 Which is very essential considering the line of work they are bred to do.
 They are also very active and are eager to lend a hand on any task their owners are doing.
-Australian shepherds, just like any other working dogs, are also very dependable, lively, and devoted to their owners.
+Australian shepherds, just like any other working dogs, are also very dependable, lively, and loving to their owners.

-Appearance-wise, they are medium-sized dogs having long bodies in conjunction with their height and a bobtail.
+Appearance-wise, they are medium-size dogs having long bodies in conjunction with their height and a bobtail.
 They also sport a pair of medium-sized eyes that come in many shades, especially blue, brown, amber or sometimes in a combination of both (Heterochromia iridium).

 Australian Shepherds have a medium-length coat that is water-resistant and comes in either wavy or straight.
 This usually comes in different colors, either black, red Merle, blue Merle, or a combination of either black, tan and white.
 Also, one key characteristic of these pooches are their full mane around their necks and feathering on the back of their legs.

-Keeping Them Healthy
+Keeping Them Healthy: Australian Shepherd

 These pups should be have a balanced diet containing protein, healthy fats and minerals.
 Avoid feeding pups with foodstuff and dog food that contains corn, soy, wheat, and excessive amounts of protein.